5 Ways To Add To Your Emergency Fund This Month

 Having an emergency fund saved will keep you from having to go into debt by using a credit card in these circumstances.
 We personally follow the Dave Ramsey plan to manage our finances.
 Baby Step #1 of his plan is to save $1000 in an emergency fund.
 We have had our emergency fund saved for a while.
 If we ever have to use the money from this fund for an emergency, we make sure to build it back up to $1000 as soon as possible.

-Today I want to give you 5 Ways To Add To Your Emergency Fund This Month.
+Today in my final post for the living simply with finances series, I want to give you 5 Ways To Add To Your Emergency Fund This Month.

 For the sake of this post, let's say that you are working to build up a $1000 emergency fund.
 Here are some ideas of how you can add to it this month.